CenterForStatistics-UGent/combi/README.md

 Install and load packages
 -------------------------

-This repo contains R-code to fit and plot the mode-based integration models for compositional omics data.
+This repo contains R-code to fit and plot the mode-based integration models for compositional omics data using the *combi* package (Compositional Omics Model-Based Integration).
 The basic usage is demonstrated here.

 The package can be installed from BioConductor and loaded using the following commands: